 2. Skin Benefits

-Virgin coconut oil is rarely in use for massage therapy because of its composition of LCFAs, which make the oil more viscous than fractionated coconut oil.
-Which means, fractionated coconut oil gets absorbed relatively faster by your skin.
-Thanks to its 100% MCFAs that are so small they can effortlessly and quickly penetrate your skin cells and moisturize your skin.
+This is because fractionated coconut oil comprises 100% MCFAs which are so small and light that they can effortlessly and quickly penetrate your skin cells to moisturize your skin.
 This makes you feel less greasier on your skin.

-Upon applying virgin coconut oil to your skin, friendly bacteria on your skin will eat up the glycerols that tie the fatty acids together and then release lauric acid, capric acid, caprylic acid and other fatty acids (as well as their monoglycerides) to form an army of antimicrobials layering on your skin to combat and kill any invading bacteria, viruses, parasites, fungi and other germs right on the spot.
+Upon application, friendly bacteria on your skin will eat up the glycerols that tie the fatty acids together and then release lauric acid, capric acid, caprylic acid and other fatty acids (as well as their monoglycerides) to form an army of antimicrobials layering over your skin to combat and kill any invading bacteria, viruses, parasites, fungi and other germs right on the spot.

 But if you're not so particular about getting the oil absorbed quickly and all you want is protection against health-detrimental germs, then you need virgin coconut oil.